Green Guru LLC Irrigation & Landscape Lighting

 What's the difference between Tier 1, 2, and 3?

 Tier 1: Connectivity + smart control (Rachio 3 controller + professional cellular, no property Wi-Fi needed).
-Tier 2: Tier 1 + leak detection (flow monitoring, instant alerts, remote shutoff, prevents $5,000 bills).
+Tier 2: Tier 1 + leak detection (flow monitoring, fast alerts, remote shutoff).
 Tier 3: Tier 2 + priority service (24-hour scheduling, spring activation, mid-season check, fall winterization).
-Think of it as: Tier 1 = smart scheduling, Tier 2 = leak prevention, Tier 3 = leak prevention + priority repairs.
+Think of it as: Tier 1 = smart scheduling, Tier 2 = leak detection + remote response, Tier 3 = leak detection + priority repairs.

 No. SRMS includes professional cellular connectivity via the Smart Node.
 This provides dedicated internet access for the controller and flow monitoring hardware, independent of property Wi-Fi.
 This is critical for valve box locations, garages, and basements where Wi-Fi signal doesn't reach.
 Cellular coverage in Rochester/Oakland County is reliable (Verizon/AT&T).
 No monthly Wi-Fi fees passed to customer.

-Is SRMS better than a regular Rachio controller?
+Is Smart Control (SRMS) better than a regular Rachio controller?

 SRMS Tier 1 includes a Rachio 3 controller — but adds professional cellular connectivity so it stays online when property Wi-Fi fails.
 Tier 2 adds flow monitoring and leak detection (Rachio alone can't detect leaks).
 So: If you just want smart scheduling and have reliable Wi-Fi at the controller location, a standalone Rachio may be enough.
-If you want leak detection that prevents $5,000 bills, or need connectivity where Wi-Fi doesn't reach, SRMS is the better choice.
+If you want leak detection with remote response, or need connectivity where Wi-Fi doesn't reach, SRMS is the better choice.

 Can I upgrade from Tier 1 to Tier 2 later?